 Hierarchy is based on contrast itself.
 One element contrasts with the other and that’s how users can see the differences between the content elements.
 Contrast can be created via visual differences including size, color, and style.
 Still, it’s recommended to keep the contrast in balance so that one object wouldn’t completely obscure the others.

 There can be many components in a user interface and to make them all noticeable for users’ eyes designers need to give them some private space.
 Negative space, or white space, is the area between elements in a design composition.
 Some designers usually don’t think of the white space as a component of design still the experts apply it as a useful tool helping to build an appropriate composition.
 A right amount of negative space between the elements will help users to notice and perceive each of them to each of them.

 As we said above, visual hierarchy is built upon Gestalt principles, so designers pay deep attention to the proximity of UI elements.
 As people tend to unify the visual elements into groups, UI components need to be placed that way so users could categorize them.
-If some elements are placed in certain proximity, users automatically perceive them as a group.
+If some elements are placed in a certain proximity, users automatically perceive them as a group.
 Designers can use proximity as a tool which helps to divide the content into subcategories.

 If people notice that some elements look similar, they may automatically unify them into one group.
 That’s how repetition works.
 Designers repeat some patterns for different objects on purpose so that users could unify them.
-For example, a website with a great amount of body copy at a page can highlight the most important sentences with another color.
+For example, a website with a great amount of body copy on a page can highlight the most important sentences with another color.
 Seeing the sentences in this color users can follow from one key point to another.